- Lapid ousts Netanyahu with an eight party coalition.

 Answer: Driven by his anti-Netanyahu stance, Lapid aims to rebuild the political environment tainted by Netanyahu and strives for prime ministry.

 Lapid, a center-moderate politician, came out in the March 2021 elections at the top of his game.
 Given the opportunity to form a government, ending Netanyahu’s rule was Lapid’s first priority, as he states “for it, I am willing to give up a great many things, including my personal aspirations.”
-This is because, for Lapid, Netanyahu is to blame for the political fragmentation and division within the country.
+This is because, for him, Netanyahu is to blame for the political fragmentation and division within the country.

 The desire to depose Netanyahu and to take the country out of crisis is the main driving factor for Lapid.
 A crisis brought on by the onset of a prime minister characterised by indictment charges, a flagrant breach of the integrity of the judicial system and the demonization of opposition.
 Lapid’s antagonism towards Netanyahu’s prime ministry had driven Lapid to start a career in politics and strive to become prime minister.
-For Lapid he has been able to achieve both.

 Lapid is not an ideologue.
 His ability to bridge the right and left wing in the early years of his career was widely viewed as a lack of ideological backbone, but following the recent parliamentary elections, it has become celebrated.
 What he does represent is a new brand of centrism as opposed to the left leaning norm that previously characterized center parties in Israel.
 His political party, Yesh Atid, meaning “there is a future,” emerged in the middle of Netanyahu’s term as prime minister and aimed to create a different path for Israel.
 Until today Lapid strives to usher the country away from the status quo under Netanyahu towards something that actually works.